electron/notarize/README.md

   * ... or apiKey with apiIssuer:
     * `appleApiKey` String - Required for JWT authentication.
 See Note on JWT authentication below.
     * `appleApiIssuer` String - Issuer ID.
 Required if `appleApiKey` is specified.
+  * `lifecycle` Object (optional)
-  * `beforeUpload` Function - A hook function to be called before the app upload begins.
+    * `beforeUpload` Function (optional) - A lifecycle hook function to be called before the app upload begins.
-  * `afterUpload` Function - A hook function to be called after the app upload has completed.
+    * `afterUpload` Function (optional) - A lifecycle hook function to be called after the app upload has completed.

 ## Safety when using `appleIdPassword`